mikependon/RepoDB/RepoDb.Documents/documentation_release_v1.md

 ## Tracing

-One of the unique built-in feature of the library is Tracing.
-It allows developers to Trace the operations while executing it against the database.
-With tracing, the developers can able to create it own Trace class and inject in the repository.
+One of the unique built-in feature of the library is `Tracing`.
+It allows developers to debug or trace the operations while executing it against the database.
+With tracing, the developers can able to create it own trace class and inject in the repository.

 ### ITrace Interface

 This interface is the heart of library's Tracing feature.
 It resides from `RepoDb.Interfaces` namespace.
-For the developers to enable tracing, a custom class must be created and must implement this interface and inject in it in the repository.
+This interface is required to be implemented at the custom trace classes to enable the tracing, then, the custom class must be injected in the repository.

 The `ITrace` interface has the follow trace methods.